 Man to Father: The Quiet Transition

 It doesn’t happen at the same time for everyone.
 For some, it’s the moment they find out their spouse is pregnant.
-For others, it occurs during labor, or when they first set eyes on their newborn.
-Still, for others, it may happen the first night they stay up trying to put their baby to sleep, during the first diaper change, or the moment their baby looks at them.
+For others, it occurs during labor or when they first set eyes on their newborn.
+Still, for others, it may happen the first night they stay up trying to put their baby to sleep, during the first diaper change, or the moment their baby looks at them a certain way.
 At any random moment, the realization can hit you: You are no longer just a man, but a father.
 This can be both exciting and scary at the same time.
 A range of emotions can run through your mind, and that’s okay.
 As long as you’re ready to step up into your new role.

 Leave a comment